samsquire/ideas2/README.md

 * **Visual package manager** Cards to represent each package.
 Example use in the cards.
 * **Write code single threaded and single host synchronously execute and multihost multithreaded asynchronously** Write code as if it executes as a single thread of communication.
 * **Data flow control** Flow control implemented from the database through to the frontend for suction of data.
 * **Preserving window manager and desktop environment codebase purity** There are some ideas that require interaction between the desktop manager and the window manager but we do not want to pollute any of these codebases by crossing the boundary.
-We can instead run a daemon and hav e a daemon and a network call to implement integrations across
+We can instead run a daemon and have a daemon and a network call to implement integrations across

 # 92. GUI Thunks